 We all remember how the full moon drew a bright white line that night across the surface of the ocean.

 “You guys,” Emit said, “We don’t have to swim.
 We don’t need a row boat.
 This thing we’re on?
 It’s a boat.
 It’s not meant to stay here.
 It’s meant to go.”

 “I’m going to bed,” Rose declared.
 “Come on, Maribeth.”

 Rudy and Tay followed the girls to the berths, and, after preparing dutifully for bed, went to sleep.

-You can probably guess that—even though Frugal had outfitted the Sea Wren with a set of engines and autopilot system, one he claimed to have developed himself, and which could be operated with a single button— a crew ranging in age from four to eleven is not up to the task of moving a sailboat across even the tiniest of harbors, even when there isn’t a swift current pushing it out to sea.
+You can probably guess that—even though Frugal had outfitted the Sea Wren with a set of engines and autopilot system, one he claimed to have developed himself, and which could be operated with a single button— a crew ranging in age from four to eleven is not up to the task of moving a sailboat across even the tiniest of seaways, even when there isn’t a swift current pushing it out to sea.
 But you couldn’t have convinced young Emit of that, not before he unhooked the line that tethered the Sea Wren to its mooring buoy.

 Our mother now says we were away that night for five hours and forty-seven minutes, measuring the time between the moment she called the harbormaster and the time the tug had pulled the Sea Wren back, and the Coast Guard had ferried us back to our mother’s arms.
 We remember a crowd of onlookers and a news crew watched us through the breaking light of the morning.
 We remember our father somehow overtook that hug, embracing all of us, including our mother, all at once, while Frugal looked on.
 Could he have been crying?